-Detailed engineering will be initiated after the Feasibility Study Update 2010 is.
-The reclamation and closure plan presented here is conceptual in nature and deals with the mine facilities as currently proposed at the current feasibility level of project engineering.
+Detailed engineering is in progress.
+The reclamation and closure plan presented here is conceptual in nature and deals with the mine facilities as currently proposed at the current level of project engineering.
 It is recognized that the degree of detail for the reclamation and closure plan will improve as the project moves through permitting and into operations.